-The 8th Liu Kang Annual Lecture explores the evocative practice of Phaptawan Suwannakudt, tracing her journey from traditional Thai temple mural painting to a later diasporic practice that unfolds across Australia and beyond.
+The Eighth Liu Kang Annual Lecture explores the evocative practice of Phaptawan Suwannakudt, tracing her journey from traditional Thai temple mural painting to a later diasporic practice that unfolds across Australia and beyond.
 Trained within a male-dominated tradition, she reconfigures the mural as a living field of memory, translation, and exchange.

 Drawing on feminist and postcolonial perspectives, the lecture considers how her work reshapes ideas of gender, lineage, and cultural movement, with particular attention to projects such as the reconstruction of her father’s murals at Wat Theppol and a collaboration at the Bangkok Art and Culture Centre, offering a rich reflection on tradition in transformation.